A Carolina Jubilee

-A Carolina Jubilee is the second studio album by North Carolina folk rock band The Avett Brothers after self-releasing their self titled debut EP and live album Live at the Double Door Inn.
-The album was released on August 19, 2003 on the Ramseur Records label.
+A Carolina Jubilee is the second studio album by North Carolina folk rock band The Avett Brothers after self-releasing their self titled debut album and live album Live at the Double Door Inn.
+The album was released on August 19, 2003, on the Ramseur Records label.
 The album is described as mixing bluegrass and modern rock in the vein of early Uncle Tupelo and The Gourds.

 Track listing

 Bonus EP

 Initial purchases of A Carolina Jubilee were accompanied by a limited-edition EP.